 About the Degree

-The degree requires that core requirements in writing and mathematics be completed as well as a distribution of credits in breadth of knowledge categories.
+The degree requires that core requirements in writing and mathematics be completed as well as a distribution of credits in the breadth of knowledge categories.

 The breadth categories in the degree are defined as follows: